 To increase safety with either install, it's important to also use an anti-rotation tether or support leg if you have one on your car seat.
 This decreases the movement of your child in the event of a sudden stop or crash, and therefore minimises the risk of injury.

 We don't have a straight up recommendation.
 This is context specific.

 When installing a capsule for a newborn, if isofix is an option, I would often recommend that is used.
 Isofix is great if you find it difficult to install your car seat firmly into your vehicle using the vehicle belt.
 It's also nice having a car seat that has i-size European safety features (which would include isofix and extended rear-facing).

 A seat belt install is often better for Japanese imports which don't necessarily have isofix, or for heavier children.
 Similarly, if you are likely to move the seat from car to car, and share pick ups with people in different vehicles that do not contain isofix, then your best bet may be to opt for a vehicle belt install.

 I hope this brief article helps you understand isofix a bit better.
 If you have any general questions please pop them in the comments below as we're sure other parents will have similar ones.

-Otherwise, if you have any questions about isofix, or whether isofix is installed in your car, please come in and chat to our Child Restraint Technicians in store.
-Or email email@example.com - we're always happy to help.
+Otherwise, if you have any questions about isofix, or whether isofix is installed in your car, please chat with us - we're always happy to help.